ericniebler/range-v3/README.md

 * Rip out algorithm piping.
 * Survey the algorithms for return types.
 * Migrate to EoP formulations of the algorithms.
-* Support Iterable in the adaptors where it's possible.
-* Extend `join_range_view` to support joining N ranges.